-The mission of UA Rich Mountain is to provide exemplary educational opportunities for all residents within its geographic area.
+The mission of UA Rich Mountain is to providetransformative education to all learners.
 One of the ways the College meets this mission is to remain an open admissions institution.
 Each student's educational goal, previous academic experience, placement test scores, and interview evaluation will serve as the basis for development of his/ her educational plan.
 The College may require students to successfully complete prerequisites, developmental courses, English as a Second Language courses, Adult Basic Skills courses and/or GED courses before enrolling in credit classes.

-Admission to the College does not insure admittance to a particular course or program of study.
-Certain programs, such as Cosmetology, Practical and Registered Nursing, have special admission requirements and enrollment limitations in addition to the regular admission requirements of the College.
+Admission to the College does not ensure admittance to a particular course or program of study.
+Certain programs, such as Cosmetology or Practical and Registered Nursing, have special admission requirements and enrollment limitations in addition to the regular admission requirements of the College.
 The courses of study list special requirements, where appropriate.